 Skiers and riders should be experienced and comfortable skiing advanced terrain.
 Skiers/riders must be competent in a variety of terrain and snow conditions.
 If you would like to discuss your suitability for this program further, please contact the Alpenglow Expeditions office at 877-873-5376.

 I don’t have any avalanche gear- can I still sign up?

 Avalanche gear is required for all of our skiing programs.
-If you don’t already own a beacon, probe and shovel, Alpenglow will provide this gear.
+If you don’t already own a beacon, probe, and shovel, Alpenglow has geat available for rent.